tomzx/blog.tomrochette.com-content/agi/understanding-games/article.md

 Decision is an important ability in this type of game as the enemy will punish you when you make mistakes.
 Punishment takes the form of lost gold, lost health or the loss of life (and gameplay time).
 The players are rewarded for killing NPC as well as enemy heroes.

-Most games of this genre separate a game in three phases: laning, midgame and endgame.
+Most games of this genre separate a game in three phases: laning, midgame, and endgame.
 Laning is about warming up your mechanics.
 Midgame is about attempting to destabilize the enemy team.
 Endgame is about team fights and pushing for objectives in order to win the game.

 # Platformers
 Platformers are an interesting genre because they can easily be seen as a path through a level that needs to be optimized.
 If we take a game such as Super Mario Bros., we only have one real constraint: we must finish the level before the given 300 seconds (5 minutes).
 Using this single constraint though makes it hard for our AGI to learn as there is no clear gradient from the initial state to the final state (you would have to wait 5 minutes for an episode to complete and have the agent negatively rewarded).
 Thus, we need to add a couple more constraints/goals.